 In the above statements, admissibility of a calibrator (or a combiner below) means that it cannot be improved strictly, where improvement means obtaining a larger e-value or a smaller p-value.

 Combining several p-values or e-values to form a new p-value or e-value is the main topic of \cite{VW19, VW20} and \cite{VWW22}.
 For the objective of this paper, we need to combine a p-value $P$ and an e-value $E$, first in a single-hypothesis testing problem.
-We consider four cases. \begin{enumerate*}[(i)] \item If $P$ and $E$ are independent, how should we combine them to form an e-variable? \item If $P$ and $E$ are independent, how should we combine them to form a p-variable? \item If $P$ and $E$ are arbitrarily dependent, how should we combine them to form an e-variable? \item If $P$ and $E$ are arbitrarily dependent, how should we combine them to form a p-variable? \end{enumerate*}
+We consider four cases. \begin{enumerate*}[(i)] \item If $P$ and $E$ are independent, how should we combine them to form an e-value? \item If $P$ and $E$ are independent, how should we combine them to form a p-value? \item If $P$ and $E$ are arbitrarily dependent, how should we combine them to form an e-value? \item If $P$ and $E$ are arbitrarily dependent, how should we combine them to form a p-value? \end{enumerate*}

 We use the following terminology, similar to \cite{VW20}.
-A function $f: [0,1]\times \overline{\R}_+ \to \overline{\R}_+$ is called an i-pe/e combiner if $f(P,E)$ is an e-variable for any independent p-variable $P$ and e-variable $E$, and $(p,e)\mapsto f(p,e)$ is decreasing in $p$ and increasing in $e$.
+A function $f: [0,1]\times \overline{\R}_+ \to \overline{\R}_+$ is called an i-pe/e combiner if $f(P,E)$ is an e-value for any independent p-value $P$ and e-value $E$, and $(p,e)\mapsto f(p,e)$ is decreasing in $p$ and increasing in $e$.
 Similarly, we define i-pe/p, pe/p, and pe/e combiners, where i indicates independence, and p and e are self-explanatory.
 If the output is a p-value, the combiner is increasing in $p$ and decreasing in $e$.

 We provide four natural answers to the above four questions, some relying on an admissible calibrator $h \in \mathcal C^{\rm p/e}$. \begin{enumerate*}[(i)] \item Return $h(P) E$ by using the function $\Pi_h(p,e):=h(p)e$.
-The convention here is $0\times \infty=\infty$. \item Return $P/E$, capped at $1$, by using the function $Q(p,e):=(p/e)\wedge 1$. \item Return $\lambda h(P)+(1-\lambda) E$ by using the function $M^\lambda_h(p,e):= \lambda h(p)+(1-\lambda) e $ for some $\lambda \in (0,1)$. \item Return $2\min(P,1/E)$, capped at $1$, by using the function $B(p,e):= ( 2 ( p\wedge e^{-1}) )\wedge 1$. \end{enumerate*}
+The convention here is $0\times \infty=\infty$. \item Return $P/E$, capped at $1$, by using the function $Q(p,e):=(p/e)\wedge 1$. \item Return $\lambda h(P)+(1-\lambda) E$ by using the function $M^\lambda_h(p,e):= \lambda h(p)+(1-\lambda) e $ for some $\lambda \in (0,1)$. \item Return $2\min(P,1/E)$, capped at $1$, by using the function $B(p,e):= \{ 2 ( p\wedge e^{-1}) \}\wedge 1$. \end{enumerate*}

-The notation chosen for these functions is due to the initials of (i) product (but we avoid $P$ which is reserved for p-variables); (ii) quotient; (iii) mean; (iv) Bonferroni correction.
+The notation chosen for these functions is due to the initials of (i) product (but we avoid $P$ which is reserved for p-values); (ii) quotient; (iii) mean; (iv) Bonferroni correction.